Pei Mama: Soundtrack

-Release
+Release and reception

 The film was released on 24 September 2021 across Tamil Nadu.
 A critic from Times of India wrote "things turn rather uninspiring in the latter half with a very clichéd flashback and a generic climax".
 Tamil newspapers Maalai Malar and Vikatan gave the film negative reviews.

 Within two weeks after its release, the film had its television premiere on Kalaignar TV on 14 October 2021 on the eve of Vijayadasami.